 3. Knife Set: I also think a high end knife set deserves a spot on your wedding registry.
-We specifically registered for this Sabatier Knife Set.
+We specifically registered for a Sabatier Knife Set you can find a similar set here.
 I think it looks beautiful on our counter and most importantly the knives work really well.

 5. Towels: As someone who has never splurged on towels, I used our wedding registry as an opportunity to get 2 high quality sets.
 These Cotton Bath Towels come in 19 different colors and are a great item to put on your wedding registry.